Food Additives | Contaminants

 The toxicity of aluminium has been studied in laboratory animals.
 The acute oral toxicity of aluminium compounds is low.
 There is no indication of carcinogenicity after long-term exposure.
 However, chronic exposure to high doses may produce neurotoxicity in adult mice and rats and their offspring.

 VKM was asked by the Norwegian Food Safety Authority to calculate the aluminium exposure through food and the use of cosmetic products in the Norwegian population, and to compare this exposure with the tolerable weekly intake (TWI) of 1 mg Al/kg bw/week established by EFSA (2008) and the provisional tolerable weekly intake (PTWI) of 2 mg Al/kg bw/week established by JECFA (2012).

 Comments to a SCCS risk assessment on aluminium in cosmetic products

 In 2014 the Scientific Committee on Consumer Safety (SCCS) has conducted a risk assessment on aluminium in cosmetic products.

-Following this risk assessment the Norwgian Food Safety Authority has asked the Norwegian Scientific Committee for Food Safety to comment on ceratin points in the SCCS opinion.
+Following this risk assessment the Norwegian Food Safety Authority has asked the Norwegian Scientific Committee for Food Safety to comment on ceratin points in the SCCS opinion.